 Black Lives Matter has been leading the charge in calling for defunding the police.
 While that may initially sound like a very bad idea, taking money away from the police is only half of the picture.
 The money that would be spent on police is instead shifted to community programs and supports to handle the… Continue reading Defunding the Police: What It Could Mean for Mental Illness

-This post is by HealthComesFirst!!!
-Blogger.
-Stigma I have often felt that the stigma associated with bipolar illness is as big if not bigger (twice as big) than dealing with the illness itself.
-Every time there is a school shooting or a gun incident or a drug cartel development that involves an unstable person with… Continue reading Emerging Blogger Series: HealthComesFirst!!!
-Blogger.
+In this emerging blogger post, HealthComesFirst!!!
+Blogger writes about the stigma around bipolar disorder.
+I have often felt that the stigma associated with bipolar illness is as big if not bigger (twice as big) than dealing with the illness itself.
+Every time there is a school shooting or a gun incident or a drug cartel… Continue reading Bipolar Stigma (Guest Post)

 Have you seen some of the claims out there that suicide is 100% preventable?
 There are a variety of organizations that promote a zero suicide goal.
 One example is the Zero Suicide Alliance, which is based in the UK and offers free suicide prevention training.
-There's a Suicide Is Preventable website, which belongs to Know The Signs,… Continue reading Will Suicide Ever Be 100% Preventable?
+There's a Suicide Is Preventable website, which belongs to Know… Continue reading Can Suicide Ever Be 100% Preventable?